West-Tennessee-Consulting/plutus-payments-docs/collection-methods.md

 # Collection Methods

-For more documentation about configuring your payments on Stripe, please click [here](https://stripe.com/docs/invoicing/customize).

 ## Supported Collection Methods

 Plutus Payments supports a diverse variety of payment methods used by the Stripe Provider.